514: No Such Thing As A Computer Tower

 Yeah, but you won't see Louis chopping his dick off to get into this mangrove, will you?
 Like, that is.
 I don't know, Louis, if you're listening.

-I'm in a ladies mangrove in Lapwa
+i'm in a ladies' mangrove in love

 okay

-it is time for fact number three and that is Andy my fact is that until the early 20th century Swiss people were routinely being injured by the last ice age
+it is time for fact number three and that is andy my fact is that until the early 20th century swiss people were routinely being injured by the last ice age

+the film that's right Hated it.
 Just a squirrel with a nut.

 I don't know.
 I haven't seen it.